-Growing media (or growing mediums) are materials that plants grow in.
+Growing media are materials that plants grow in.
 You mostly use soil as the growing medium in traditional cultivation.
 But in Hydroponics, you are not limited to just soil.

 That's why besides spending your focus on finding the best systems of Hydroponics in the first place, don't forget to search for suitable materials for plants to grow.
 The media for your Hydroponics are just as important as the systems chosen.